 Federation of Laptop Orchestras

 One of the greatest limitations of the Federation of Laptop Orchestras, or FLO, was the speed of light.
-Because the FLO performance depended on internet streaming between San Francisco, Pittsburgh, Belfast, and other cities, each city heard a different performance by up to 200ms.
-To overcome this limitation, FLO focused on composing ambient musical textures rather than melodies and harmonies.
+Because the FLO performance depended on internet streaming between San Francisco, Pittsburgh, Belfast, and other cities, each city heard a slightly different performance with up to 200ms latency between different performers.
+To overcome this limitation, FLO focused on composing ambient musical textures rather than strictly timed melodies and harmonies.

 Unfortunately the full performance of the Federation of Laptop Orchestras was never released, but you can hear part of the performance in the video above, and read the Carnegie Mellon press release.